mvvucak/LASV_Sample_Classification/README.md

  https://sourceforge.net/projects/ribopicker/

- Ensure that ribopicker can be run with the command ribopicker.pl.
+ Ensure that ribopicker can be run with the command `ribopicker.pl`.
 Alternatively, modify the following entry in config.yml with your own ribopicker command:

  `ribopicker_command:
     ribopicker.pl`